Korean Extensive Reading Collection

 Are ER books too easy for you?
 Take your reading to the next level with 외국인을 위한 한국어 읽기 series, which includes 100 Korean books in three reading levels: level 1 from volumes 1-50, level 2 from 51-80 and level 3 from 81-100.

 Are you a member of Toronto Public Library (TPL)?
-Check out Koppulso website for more Korean books with cover pages that link to TPL bibliographic records.
-Alternatively, go to TPL online catalogue, and use "Korean juvenile literature" as search phrase and limit language option to "Korean" to browse Korean picture books.
+Go to TPL online catalogue, and use "Korean juvenile literature" or "Korean graphic novels" as search phrase and limit language option to "Korean" to see the TPL collection.

 If you have any questions or comments, please contact the Korean Studies Librarian at: